Sopanha2020/Scientific-Calculator/README.md

 # How to launch:

--Make sure you have Pyhton3 IDLE.
+- Make sure you have Python3 IDE.

--Download Scientific_Calculator.py file.
+- Download Scientific_Calculator.py file.

--Run the Scientific_Calculator.py file with the following packages installed:
+- Run the Scientific_Calculator.py file with the following packages installed:

  - tkinter
  - math